Sotio

-SOTIO Biotech is a Czech biotechnology company focused on clinical-stage research and development of innovative medicines for cancer with operations in Europe, North America, and Asia.
-The company has clinical programs which include a superagonist of the immuno-oncology target IL-15, a new generation of potent and stable antibody-drug conjugates (ADCs), proprietary technology designed to improve on the efficacy of CAR T therapies and a platform to streamline and enhance personalized cell therapies.
+SOTIO Biotech is a clinical-stage biotechnology company focused on research and development of next-generation cancer immunotherapies, with operations in Europe and North America.
+The company has clinical programs which include a superagonist of the immuno-oncology target IL-15 and new generation of potent and stable antibody-drug conjugates (ADCs).

 Founding

-The company was founded in 2010 and in 2012 became part of PPF Group, owned by Petr Kellner.
+The company was founded in 2010 and in 2012 became part of PPF Group, established by Petr Kellner.
 The CEO of the company is Radek Špíšek, who has been with the company since its beginning, initially functioning as Chief Scientific Officer.